 (Hafner - Fink in Malešič, 2016)

-The user obliges to notify the ADP about any subsequent publications and presentations, in which the data from the Catalogue of the ADP were used.
-This should be done as soon as possible after the event or the publication by sending the ADP via an e-mail a link to the publication or a link to the publication record in the COBISS system.
+The user undertakes to inform ADP of all subsequent publications and presentations in which data from the catalogue of ADP has been used.
+This should be done as soon as possible after the event or publication by emailing ADP with a link to the publication or a link to the publication entry in the COBISS system.

-The user obliges to inform the ADP of any errors and defects he/she detects in connection to the data.
+The user undertakes to inform ADP of any errors or deficiencies he/she discovers in relation to the data.
 The original authors of the study and the ADP do not assume any liability for any errors or defects in the data.

-The original authors of the study and the ADP do not assume any liability for the results and interpretations that derive from the secondary use of the study data.
+The original authors of the study and the ADP assume no liability for the results and interpretations arising from secondary use of the study data.

-The ADP stores user's contact information that is obtained through the registration form.
-The ADP will use the gathered user's data for the purpose of contacting and informing users, to perform statistical analyses of the use of the archives catalogue and to plan the work in the archives.
-The ADP will not forward the user's information to any third parties or use this information for commercial purposes.
+ADP stores user contact information collected through the registration form.
+ADP uses the collected user data to contact and inform users, to perform statistical analysis on the use of the archives catalogue and to plan the work in the archives.
+The ADP will not share users' data with third parties or use it for commercial purposes.